Chen Jintao: Financial reforms and founding Bank of China

 In 1908, Chen was appointed deputy director of the bureau of printing and engraving and sent on a mission overseas to investigate methods of postage stamp production.
 Chen concluded that American printing techniques were the best at preventing counterfeiting.
 He hired two American experts, William A. Grant and Lorenzo J. Hatch, to upgrade China’s postage stamp manufacturing.

 When he returned to China, Chen was appointed head of a currency reform board.
 Following the 1911 Revolution, President Sun Yat-sen, who at this time headed a southern government based in Nanjing, named Chen minister of finance.
 Chen did not take up the post as he was abroad attending currency-related conferences.
 When he returned to China in September 1912, Chen was appointed the chief financial officer and head of the central audit office in Beijing.

-In 1912, he also helped turn the Daqing Bank (大清银行) into the Bank of China, becoming the founder and first deputy advisor of the PBC.
+In 1912, he also helped turn the Da-Qing Bank into the Bank of China.

 In 1916, Chen was promoted to finance minister by Prime Minister Duan Qirui.
 When Duan was dismissed in May 1917, Chen was arrested for embezzlement.
 The Communications Clique was blamed for the arrest.
 Chen was exonerated in February 1918.

 Chen returned to public service when Duan was restored as premier in November 1924.
-In 1926-1927, the Nationalists in the South advanced north and defeated the Beiyang militarists based in Beijing.
-In the spring of 1927, the Nationalists arrested Chen in Hangzhou and accused him of collusion with the leftist Wuhan government--a charge later dropped.
+In 1926-1927, the Nationalists in the South advanced north and defeated the Beiyang government based in Beijing.
+In the spring of 1927, the Nationalists arrested Chen in Hangzhou and accused him of collusion with the leftist Wuhan government, a charge that was later dropped.

 With the Nationalists in power, in 1929, Chen became professor of economics at Tsinghua University in Beijing.
 In the early 1930s, Chen briefly retired to Tianjin.
 In early 1935, he was appointed as an adviser on currency matters to H. H. Kung, the Nationalist finance minister.